RustyRoboticsBV/Rusty.Serialization/README.md

 - Godot 4.0 or higher (when used in Godot).
 - Unity 2022.1 or higher (when used in Unity).

-## Usage
+## How To Use
-Serializing:
+#### Installation
+Simply add the project folder to your C# project and add `using Rusty.Serialization` to your script - no further setup is needed.

+#### Serializing
 ```
 MyClass obj = new();
-DefaultContext context = new(Format.Cscd);  // Contains the serialization schema for all built-in types.
+DefaultContext context = new(Format.Cscd);  // Contains pre-defined serialization schema for all built-in types.
 string serialized = context.Serialize(obj); // Serializes all public properties and fields of MyClass.
 ```

-Deserializing:
+#### Deserializing
 ```
 obj = context.Deserialize<MyClass>(serialized); // Deserializes back to MyClass.
 ```

+#### Notes
-If a type that lacks explicit support is serialized, then *all* public, non-static, non-readonly fields and properties are serialized.
+- Types without explicit support automatically serialize using *all* fields and properties that are public, non-static and non-readonly.
+- Multiple references to the same object are preserved during serialization.
+- The same goes for cyclic references.

 ## Architecture
-The module uses two steps in the serialization process.
+The module separates the serialization process into two steps.
 1. Convert between the C# object and an intermediate node-based representation.
-2. Serialize/deserialize the node-based representation to/from the serialized format.
+2. Serialize/deserialize the node-based representation to/from the chosen format.

 <p align="center">
   <img src="Diagram.svg" alt="The structure of the serializer/deserializer architecture.">